-Semester, .5 credit Pass/Fail Grades 9, 10, 11, 12 Starting with the Class of 2023, credit will not be awarded for this course.
+Semester, .5 credit Pass/Fail Grades 9, 10, 11, 12

 Students are rostered into learning communities during the same block they are rostered for lunch.
 The block is split into two periods and the student participates in the learning community the period opposite to their lunch period.
 Not all students have room in their schedule for learning communities due to AP classes, choir, etc. There are various categories of learning communities and students have the option to select their area of interest during course selection time.
-First choice selection is not guaranteed and students may need to select alternative options depending on the enrollment and staffing.Starting with the class of 2023, this course will not earn a credit.
+First choice selection is not guaranteed and students may need to select alternative options depending on the enrollment and staffing.